MasonMcGrail/MasonMcGrail.github.io/Constructed_Languages/Ekhwachil/reference_grammar.md

 ## <a name="introduction"></a>A. Introduction <a href="#table_of_contents">^</a>

-This is a reference grammar for Ekhwachil, a constructed language (conlang) that appears as the main representative of its language family within a larger project.
+This is a reference grammar for Ekhwachil, a constructed language (conlang) that appears as the main representative of its language family in a fictional setting.
 I am writing this grammar to have all of the information in one place, presented in a way that, hopefully, is enjoyable and interesting to read for anyone interested in conlangs or linguistics in general.
 Ekhwachil is very much an ongoing project, and while the core of the grammar is stable, much of the rest is in flux.
 Anything marked with "(?)" needs more attention and is likely to change, and each section and subsection is currently prefixed with "A.", "A.B.", etc. while their number is unknown.
 Also, the lexicon is severely underdeveloped (see: nonexistent), so strings of question marks are used in place of the words in examples for now.

-This work is meant to be descriptive and not pedagogical; it is meant to thoroughly show its structure rather than serve as a resource for a hypothetical learner.
+This work is meant to be descriptive and not pedagogical; it is meant to thoroughly show the language's structure rather than serve as a resource for a hypothetical learner.
 To that end, I will use technical terminology whenever it would be appropriate for a particular description, but I will avoid using more obscure terms.
 In terms of framework, I will just be using "basic linguistic theory" so that this work is readable to a broad audience and will remain so for years to come.

 This document is divided into (?) sections.
 Section A is a brief overview of the language's typology and speakers.
 Section A describes the phonology and the romanization used throughout this document.
 Sections A, A, and A cover noun morphology, verb morphology, and adjective morphology, respectively.
 Section A deals with pronouns.
 Section A discusses prepositions and particles.
 Section A describes numerals and classifiers.
 Sections A and A respectively deal with noun phrases and verb phrases.
 Section A discusses coordination.
 Section A describes relative clauses.
 Lastly, section A covers the lexicon, and section A contains sample texts in Ekhwachil, some original, others translations.